Madhavanlabcode/Madhavanlabcode.github.io/the_lab.md

 ![image](/_img/the_lab/STM5.jpg "STM 5"){:height="1000px" width="600px"}

-As the newest STM in the Madhavan Lab, STM 5 features the ability to apply a magnetic field from 3 different directions with 1T, 4T and 9T, respectively.
+As the <strong>newest</strong> STM in the Madhavan Lab, STM 5 features the ability to apply a magnetic field from 3 different directions with 1T, 4T and 9T, respectively.
 The STM 5 is currently undergoing the final table balancing work in the other sounderproof room.

 ### MBE 1: